orbforge/orb-docs/docs/setup-sensor/raspberry-pi.md

 subtitle: 'Difficulty: Intermediate 🧑‍🔬'
 ---

-# Installing the Orb sensor on a Raspberry Pi
+# Installing the Orb Sensor on a Raspberry Pi

 ## Introduction

-This guide walks you through setting up a Raspberry Pi with Raspberry Pi OS to act as a standalone Orb sensor to monitor your network via a WiFi or ethernet connection.
+This guide walks you through setting up a Raspberry Pi with Raspberry Pi OS to act as a standalone Orb sensor to monitor your network via a WiFi or Ethernet connection.
 If you already have a Raspberry Pi set up and running Raspberry Pi OS and wish to install Orb, simply see the [Linux install guide](/docs/setup-sensor/linux).

 ## Equipment Needed